Marvin Gaye: Early career

-Initial success
+Early success

-In 1962, Gaye found success as co-writer of the Marvelettes track "Beechwood 4-5789", on which he also played drums.
-His first solo success, "Stubborn Kind of Fellow", was later released that September, reaching No. 8 on the R&B chart and No. 46 on the Billboard Hot 100.
-Gaye first reached the pop top 40 with the dance song, "Hitch Hike", peaking at No. 30 on the Hot 100.
-"Pride and Joy" became Gaye's first top ten single after its release in 1963.
+In 1962, Gaye found success as co-songwriter of the Marvelettes track "Beechwood 4-5789", on which he also played drums.
+His first solo hit, "Stubborn Kind of Fellow", was later released that September, reaching No. 8 on the R&B chart and No. 46 on the Billboard Hot 100 in November and December 1962 respectively.
+Around the time of the song's release, Gaye joined the first Motortown Revue; he was filmed along other Motown acts later that December at the Apollo Theater.
+In March 1963, Gaye first hit the Billboard pop top 40 with the dance song, "Hitch Hike".
+"Pride and Joy" was Gaye's first top ten single on the Billboard Hot 100 on July 20, 1963.
+Gaye's first chart album was with Mary Wells on their 1964 collaborative album, Together, reaching No. 42 on the Billboard 200 and featured the double-A sided single "Once Upon a Time" / "What's the Matter with You Baby".
+Both sides reached the top 20 of the Billboard Hot 100 and increased Gaye's popularity.